City status in the United Kingdom: 1907–1953

 The title of a city which is borne by certain boroughs is a purely titular distinction.
 It has no connexion with the status of the borough in respect of local government and confers no powers or privileges.
 At the present time and for several centuries past the title has been obtained only by an express grant from the Sovereign effected by letters patent; but a certain number of cities possess the title by very ancient prescriptive right.
 There is no necessary connexion between the title of a city and the seat of a bishopric, and the creation of a new see neither constitutes the town concerned a city nor gives it any claim to the grant of letters patent creating it a city.

 In 1928, Plymouth submitted an application for city status.
 As the borough had more inhabitants than Portsmouth and had absorbed Devonport and East Stonehouse, the King agreed to the request.
 However, he indicated that he had "come to an end of city making", and Southampton's application in the following year was turned down.
+In 1932 Sunderland's petition to gain city status was turned down, as was Derby's in 1935.
 The next city to be created was Lancaster in 1937 as part of the celebrations of the coronation of King George VI and Queen Elizabeth.
 With a population of a little over 50,000, Lancaster was stated to be an exception due to the town's "long association with the crown" and because it was "the county town of the King's Duchy of Lancaster".
 Following the Second World War, members of Cambridge Borough Council made contact with Lancaster officials for assistance in their application.
 Cambridge became a city in 1951, again for "exceptional" reasons, as the only ancient seat of learning in the kingdom not a city or royal burgh and to coincide with the 750th anniversary of the borough's first charter of incorporation.
-Croydon also applied in 1951, but failed as it was felt not to have a sufficient identity apart from Greater London, and reports on the conduct of local government in the town were unfavourable.